Photo from Unsplash

 April 8

-“Tell his disciples and Peter.”
-Why was Peter specially named?
-It was because he was the saddest of all, the one who most needed the comfort.
-He had sinned, and was weeping in penitence.
-This showed the tenderness of the heart of Christ toward all penitents.
-It must have given Peter unspeakable joy to get this message.
-Jesus then had not cast him off.
-He would now have an opportunity to weep on his Lord’s bosom, confess his sin, and crave and obtain pardon.
+“Tell His disciples and Peter.”
+Why was Peter mentioned specifically?
+Because he was the saddest of them all, the one who needed comfort the most.
+Peter had sinned and was weeping in deep repentance.
+This shows Christ’s tender heart toward those who are truly penitent.
+Imagine the unspeakable joy Peter must have felt upon receiving this message.
+Jesus had not cast him off after all!
+Peter would now have the chance to weep on his Lord’s shoulder, confess his sin, and receive forgiveness.

-“And Peter” has its gracious message for every penitent soul.
-Have you grieved Christ by sin, by denial, by any unfaithfulness, and are you weeping in sorrow over your sin?
-Those who have fallen are the very ones that lie most heavily on the heart of Jesus, just because they have fallen.
+“And Peter” carries a special message for every repentant soul.
+Have you grieved Christ through sin, denial, or unfaithfulness?
+Are you weeping over your failure?
+Those who have fallen are the ones closest to Jesus’ heart because they need Him most.
 “It is not the healthy who need a doctor, but the sick.
 I have not come to call the righteous, but sinners to repentance.”
 Luke 5:31-32